-Place the thawed strawberries, sugar, and buttermilk in your food processor and
+Place the thawed strawberries, sugar, buttermilk, and cream in your food processor and

 process until very smooth.
-(Taste and add more sugar, if necessary.)
+(Taste and add more sugar, if needed.)
 Transfer this mixture to a medium

 sized saucepan and

 over 1/4 cup (60 ml) of cold water.
 Let this mixture sit for 5 - 10

 minutes or until it has softened, swelled, and become spongy.
 Then stir the softened gelatin into the heated strawberry cream